Inspiration

 That doesn’t necessarily mean warm water in a Scandinavian context.

-Some weeks during some years there’ll be heat waves and temperatures soar.
-Other weeks just rain away.
+Some weeks during some years there’ll be heat waves, and temperatures soar.
+Other weeks just rain, rain, rain.

 We experienced a bit of both with nice sunny days as well as several grey and rainy days.
 The weather changed almost daily.